 This course is a survey of the history of the Christian Church, including its doctrines and practices, from Jesus and the apostles through the time of Aquinas and Bonaventure, that is, from the beginning of the Christian Era through the High Middle Ages, with special emphasis on the Early Church, because that is the time of the most significant development of Church doctrine and practice.
 The history of the Church is the story of Christians, such as we know from the historical record, and we will endeavor to meet some historical Christians in their own context.
 It is also the story of the struggle to interpret the sacred writings and traditions of the faith, and the doctrines and sects that emerge from that struggle.
 One of the important ways in which we will be learning the story of the Church is to read the original documents written by the early and medieval Christians (the primary sources).
-Integrated with the history of the Church, we will also explore certain aspects of the history of the Roman Empire, since the history of the early Church cannot be adequately understood apart from the social and political context in which the Church was born and spent its formative years.
+Integrated with the history of the Church, we will also explore certain aspects of the history of the Roman Empire, since the history of the church was born and spent its formative years.